 Usborne Books’ touchy-feely playbooks are perfect for curious little fingers.
 There are bright, colorful pictures and lots of different textures for them to feel on every page.
 I have been impressed at how long these books have kept my kids’ attention at a young age.

-These little plush activity animals from Bright Starts are not only adorable, but they have lots of elements that a baby will love.
-This little elephant comes equipped with rings to hold and chew, tags, crinkle sounds, a mirror, a peek-a-boo ear, and a rattle ball.
+These little plush activity animal from Bright Starts are not only adorable, but they have lots of elements that a baby will love.
+This little elephant comes equipped with rings to hold and chew, tags, crinkle sounds, a mirror, and a rattle ball.